andros21/Custom-Thesis-Template/README.md

 #### tables of contents (TOC)

 The main table of contents is obviously enabled by default and already has links to chapters, appendices, bibliography.
-You can opt to add additional content tables (enabled *true*, disabled *false*) that LaTeX auto generates according to the content of the thesis
+You can opt to add additional content tables (enabled *true*, disabled *false*) that LaTeX auto generates according to the content of the document

 TOC | default | description
 :--- | :--- | :---